The64thGamer/cheeseepedia/content/wiki/clearwater-fl-25921-us-hwy-19.md

 pageThumbnailFile = "XXgz245cR2qo0bjvLxcu.avif"
 latitudeLongitude = ["28.00673207","-82.72936723"]
 +++

-***25921 US Hwy 19, Store #436* is a *Chuck E. Cheese's* that opened as a Chuck E. Cheese's Pizza on July 21st, 1992 with a Road Stage and is still open with the 2.0 remodel.**
+***25921 US Hwy 19, Store #436*** is a *Chuck E. Cheese's* that opened as a Chuck E. Cheese’s Pizza on July 21st, 1992 with a Road Stage and is still open with the 2.0 remodel.

 ## History